 Lyon Hall is a bustling brasserie in the Clarendon neighborhood of Arlington, VA.
 We serve classic French brasserie cuisine, featuring carefully sourced produce, fish, and meats.
-Our kitchen, overseen by Chef/Partner Liam LaCivita and Sous Chef Christopher Horton, prepares freshly baked bread, house-cured charcuterie, and handcrafted cheeses on a daily basis.
+Our kitchen, overseen by Executive Chef Matt Hill, prepares freshly baked bread, house-cured charcuterie, and handcrafted cheeses on a daily basis.

 Our wine list offers an intriguing array of selections, with an emphasis on small, family-owned French wineries.
 Also complementing our cuisine perfectly is a diverse menu of some of the world’s most notable beers, including 23 on tap and over 50 in bottle.
 Finally, our bar specializes in carefully crafted cocktails, both traditional and original, including the house favorite the “SJF”.

 Our dining room, bar, and expansive outdoor patio offer an appealing mix of comfort and ambiance, and Managing Partner Mark Fedorchak and his team strive to create an environment of attentive, sincere hospitality.

 Sunday – Thursday 5PM-10PM

 Saturday and Sunday 930AM-3PM